Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Our Model:

 \subsection{Problem Definition}

-The input to our model is a piece of text $X=x_1,\cdots,x_n$ where $x_1$ is a special [CLS] token; $X$ is either a question during fine-tuning or a paragraph in pre-training.
+The input to our model is a piece of text $X=x_1,\cdots,x_n$, where $X$ is either a question during fine-tuning or a paragraph in pre-training.
 Pre-training is formulated as a span corruption task~\cite{raffel2019exploring}: given an example in the pre-training corpus as $(X, \{Q^k, A^k\}_{k=1}^m )$, where ${A^1, \cdots, A^m}$ correspond to spans in the input $X$.
-We sample $k$ spans from $X$ as a cloze answer and replace all tokens within a span with a [MASK] token.
-Consequently, there are multiple [MASK] tokens in the corrupted text $X$ and the model aims to recover all the corrupted spans as $Y = [MASK\_1], A^1, \cdots, [MASK\_k], A^{k}$.

-The pre-training/fine-tuning objective function is to maximize the masked language model objectives $p(Y|X) = \sum_{m_i \in M} p(Y|X, m_i)$, which marginalizes over the entire memory $M$.
+We sample $k$ spans from $X$ as a cloze answer and replace all tokens within a span with a [MASK] token, and the model needs to recover all the answers.
+During fine-tuning, we add an artificial [MASK] in the question front, and let the model recover this as the answer.
+The pre-training/fine-tuning objective function is to maximize the masked language model objectives $p(Y|X) = \sum_{m_i \in M} p(Y|X, m_i) p(m_i|X)$, which marginalizes over the entire memory $M$.
 However, due to its intractability in a large-scale memory, we adopt an approximation to only sum over the top-K memory entries $Top_K(M)$.
-Formally, the marginal probability can be approximated as: